Recommended Piano Keyboards and Preferred Keyboard Set Up

 https://www.gear4music.com/Keyboards-and-Pianos/Gravity-KSTS01B-Table-Form-Heavy-Keyboard-Stand/2HN3

 Yamaha Piaggero NP12 is my favourite low price keyboard, with the Yamaha NP-32 having more keys (76 instead of 61), louder speakers and its a bit more expensive, slightly bulkier and less battery life, but is great for home use.
-The Roland Go:Piano (GO-61P) has many of the benefits of the NP-12 and is a bit smaller.If you don't need maximum portability then the NP-32 is my favourite and if you have a bigger budget and will not move the keyboard often then a weighted keyboard like Roland FP30 or Yamaha P125 would be my favourite.
+The Roland Go:Piano (GO-61P) has many of the benefits of the NP-12 and is a bit smaller.If you don't need maximum portability then the NP-32 is my favourite.

 NP-12 Suppliers https://pricespy.co.uk/audio-video/musical-instruments/keyboard-instruments/digital-pianos-stage-pianos/yamaha-np-12--p3496715